jss367/antools/_content/bait2.md

     title: Black Crowned Night Heron Using Bait
     id: 5afc78aa163047cfb82d82070c95c63e
     comment: ""
-  - kind: image
-    title: Crocodile With Twigs As Bait
-    id: added-fcc67d63eb66295683b6ec43465d7644e328de46
-    comment: "I've only been able to find a photo of this and would like to see a video of it working.
-This is a mugger crocodile.
-It's collected twigs on its nose.
-This looks like camoflauge.
-However this indicates that it's actually bait for nest builders and not camoflauge.
-It would be interesting to know how "thought out" the process is.
-As in, do crocodiles "know" that birds make nests from sticks and that they can use sticks as bait?
-Or, is it just that crocodiles developed an instinct to do this at the right time of year?

-    Image Credit Vladimir Dinets"
   - kind: video
     title: Green Heron Using Bait
     id: 952661ee030c4aef9bd7d335022c7fc5